MAT2500 Engineering Mathematics 3

 This course follows MAT1502 Engineering Mathematics 2 in developing the theory and competencies needed for a wide range of engineering applications.
 In particular, the concepts and techniques of differential equations, multivariable calculus and linear algebra are furthered, and some of their engineering applications are explored.

-Module 1 is an introduction to differential equations and series including direction fields, Euler's method, first order separable, first order linear and second order linear with constant coefficients, Taylor series, Fourier series.
-Module 2 covers multivariable calculus including representation of functions of several variables, surfaces and curves in space, partial differentiation, optimisation, directional derivatives, gradient, divergence and curl, line integrals, iterated integrals, Green's theorem.
-Module 3 extends the linear algebra of MAT1502 Engineering Mathematics 2 to cover eigenvalues and eigenvectors, vector space, bases, dimensions, rank,systems of linear equations, symmetric matrices, transformations, diagonalisation with applications.
+Module 1 is an introduction to ordinary differential equations (ODEs) and series including direction fields, Euler's method, first order separable ODEs, first order and second order linear ODEs with constant coefficients, Taylor and Fourier series.
+Module 2 covers multivariable calculus including representation of functions of several variables, surfaces and curves in space, partial differentiation, optimisation, directional derivatives, gradient, divergence and curl, line integrals of the 1-st and 2-nd kinds, iterated integrals, Green's theorem.
+Module 3 extends the linear algebra of MAT1502 Engineering Mathematics 2 to cover eigenvalues and eigenvectors, vector space, bases, dimensions, rank, systems of linear equations, symmetric matrices, transformations, diagonalisation with applications.
 Engineering applications are discussed in each module.

 On completion of this course students will be able to: